DavidMorano/rightcore/fsinfo/README.txt

 FSINFO

 This is a KSH shell built-in command.
-It prints out file-system information on a file.
+It prints out file-system information given a file within the desired file-system.

 Synopsis:
 $ fsinfo [-f <file>] <spec(s)> ... [-af <afile>] [-V]